 - Reducing the hazard: Completely eliminating the hazard is not always a viable option, and the next strategy to consider is substituting the hazard out with something less dangerous.
 Even though a hazard still exists, employees will not be in nearly as much danger.

 - Implementing engineering controls: After trying to eliminate or reduce the hazard, the next best option is to limit the exposure to the hazard by using engineering controls.
 Engineering controls are designed as modifications or designs to machines, equipment, ventilation systems, and processes that reduce the amount of exposure and physically protect the worker from harm.

 - Utilizing administrative controls: Moving from the top down, the next option in the hierarchy of hazards is to use administrative controls.
 These types of controls are typically rules and regulations put in place to minimize risk.
-Implementing standards and operating procedures will ensure employees are working with or around the hazard safely.
+Posting safety signs will alert workers to risk, and implementing standards and operating procedures will ensure employees are working with or around the hazard safely.

 - What is the role of PPE in workplace safety?